 The following strategies will help improve your conversion rate and significantly grow your revenue.

 READ MORE: Let’s talk about your online donation page.

 Are you going surround sound?

 Take another look at that appeal email you sent.
 Then, pull up your online giving page.
 Compare them side by side and ask yourself if the average person would know that these two communications are part of the same campaign.
 Is it even clear that they are coming from the same organization?

-When a donor lands on an online giving page without the same branding, messaging, or other elements as your appeal, they will feel a real disconnect.
-This is one of the major reasons your donors might be leaving the page as quickly as they arrive.
+When a donor lands on an online giving page without the same branding, messaging, and other elements as your appeal, they will feel a real disconnect.

-If your email was effective in driving clicks and visitors to your page, you already have everything you need to work with.
+If your email effectively drives clicks and visitors to your page, you already have everything you need to work with.